rethinkdb/horizon/GETTING-STARTED.md

 // Will remove documents with ids 1, 2, and 3 from the collection.
 chat.removeAll([1, 2, 3])
 ```
-As with the other functions, you can chain `.forEach` onto the remove functions and provide response and error handlers.
+As with the other functions, you can chain `.subscribe` onto the remove functions and provide response and error handlers.

 ### Watching for changes